wavefrontHQ/wavefront-sdk-java/docs/apptags.md

 * `service` - Name that identifies the microservice within your application, for example: `inventory`.
 Each microservice should have its own service name.

 **Optional tags** enable you to use the physical topology of your application to further filter your data:
 * `cluster` - Name of a group of related hosts that serves as a cluster or region in which the application will run, for example: `us-west-2`.
+Defaults to value of "none".
 * `shard` - Name of a subgroup of hosts within a cluster that serve as a partition, replica, shard, or mirror, for example: `secondary`.
+Defaults to value of "none".

 You can also optionally add custom tags specific to your application in the form of a `Map` (see snippet below).